elm/compiler/README.md

 If you are new to Elm, learn more about the language [here](http://elm-lang.org/) and try it out in the [online interactive editor](http://elm-lang.org/try).

-This is the Elm compiler and server, allowing you to develop Elm applications that run in any modern browser.
+This is the Elm compiler and server, allowing you to natively develop Elm applications that run in any modern browser.
+The compiler generates HTML and JS files, and the server just serves .elm files directly.

 If you intend to serve Elm code with a custom Haskell backend, be sure to read all the way to the "Installation for Haskell-Users" section.